 Click on ‘Mesh‘ to access the global mesh settings, shown in the following picture.
 Choose the ‘Standard‘ algorithm, and set:

-If you are interested to see how to use the standard meshing tool, take a look at this tutorial.
+If you are interested to see all configuration options from the standard meshing tool, please take a look at this tutorial.

 Create a new run by clicking on the ‘+‘ icon next to the ‘Simulation Runs‘: